mkb79/Audible/docs/source/auth/authorization.rst

    Init cookies added to login function to prevent CAPTCHAs in most cases.

 Authorization requires answering a CAPTCHA in some cases.
-By default Pillow is used to show captcha and an user prompt will be provided to enter your answer, which looks like::
+By default Pillow is used to show captcha and a user prompt will be provided to enter your answer, which looks like::

    Answer for CAPTCHA: